Tools and resources to help your company expand globally

 Main Allowable Deductions and Tax Credits

 Expenses are deductible if incurred for obtaining and preserving taxable income, as well as for taxes paid, depreciation or amortisation, reserves, wages and donations of up to a maximum of 5% of net taxable profits.
-Depreciation of automobiles whose original cost exceeds ARS 20,000 is not deductible.
-Related expenses (gasoline vouchers, insurance, rentals, repairs and maintenance, etc.) are deductible up to an amount of ARS 7,200/automobile/year.
+Depreciation of automobiles with an original cost exceeding ARS 20,000 is not deductible.
+Related expenses, such as gasoline vouchers, insurance, rentals, repairs, and maintenance, are deductible up to ARS 7,200 per automobile per year.
 Directrors' fees are deductible if they are approved and accessible to the director before the tax return's due date or in a subsequent payment year.
 The deductible amount is either 25% of the after-tax profit or ARS 12,500 per individual, whichever is higher.

 R&D expenditures (for the development of intangible assets) may be deducted when they are incurred or amortised over not more than five years, the same as for start-up expenses.
 Bad debts can be deducted only in specific cases (like bankruptcy or prescription) and if supporting documentation is provided.
 Representation expenses are deductible up to 1.5% of the amount of salaries accrued during the fiscal year.